maxwellpatt/land-cover-sb/README.md

 ### Data and Tools
 The project utilizes the following datasets and tools:
 - Landsat Imagery: Landsat 5 TM scene encompassing bands 1-5 and 7, offering a comprehensive spectral view of the region
-- Computational Tools: R is our chosen environment for data processing, with an ensemble of packages (sf, terra, rpart, rpart.plot, tmap) facilitating our workflows
+- Computational Tools: R is our chosen environment for data processing; sf, terra, rpart, rpart.plot, tmap
 - Training Dataset: Defined by geospatial polygons that represent various land cover types, serving as a reference for our classification algorithm

 ### Methodology
 1. Data Preparation:
 - Ingest and process the Landsat scene
-- Crop and mask the imagery to our study area to optimize the analysis
+- Crop and mask the imagery to our study area
 - Convert digital number values to reflectance for a true representation of surface characteristics

 2. Classification Pipeline: